 Cumulative Impacts.
 Past actions as described in the No Action Alternative have contributed to the overall degradation of hydrologic processes, which in turn has supported an increase in non-native vegetation, primarily tamarisk.
 The preferred alternative [Alternative 2] would decrease the adverse impacts of past, present, and future actions by removing or substantially reducing the cover of tamarisk, allowing a wider channel to establish and improving the natural flow of water and sediment.
-Removal of the tamarisk and post-treatment of the resprouts and target exotic species on the sediment deposit sites would help facilitate native plant re-vegetation across the project area.
-Therefore, considering the impacts to non-native vegetation from Alternative 2 in the context of other past, present, and reasonably foreseeable future actions, the overall cumulative effect is beneficial and long-term.
+Removal of tamarisk and post-treatment of the resprouts and other targeted exotic species on the sediment deposit sites would help facilitate native plant re-vegetation across the project area.
+Mitigation measures would be imposed to protect stands of native vegetation from construction activities as much as possible.
+Additionally, reseeding and revegetation efforts, where feasible, would aid in the restoration of native plant communities across the project area.
+Therefore, considering the impacts to vegetation from Alternative 2 in the context of other past, present, and reasonably foreseeable future actions, the overall cumulative effect is beneficial and long-term.